AyeAreEm/impulse/README.md

 default struct values -> so that there isn't a need for a constructor as its baked into the struct

 group -> group of acceptable types. `group number: |u8 i8 i32 int usize|`

+character literals: the type exists but no way to really make them without C Embed. there are a few options here
+    - traditional literal: 'a' 'A' ' '
+    - Jai style char literals: @char "a" @char "A" @char " "
+    - implicit chars (if length is 0 or 1, it will be a char): "a" "A" " "

 standard library:
 windows gui -> either natively or a mapping to raylib